-Only the first row with a particular email is kept.
+Only one row with each email is kept.
+The first and last names are set to the first occurrence in the sort order.
 Use Sort if you want to change the order before removing duplicates.

-If you only want to remove rows with the same last name and same email, check both Email and Last checkboxes.
+If you only want to remove rows with the same first name, same last name and same email, set First, Last and Email columns to Keep unique.